 - Arterial Blood Gases

 - Complete Blood Count – Hemoglobin level is increased with chronic cyanosis.
 White cell count is increased in pneumonia and pulmonary embolism.

-- Ventilation-perfusion scan or pulmonary angiography to rule out pulmonary embolism.
+- Ventilation-perfusion scan or pulmonary angiography to rule out pulmonary causes

 - Echocardiography to look for cardiac defects.

 - Hemoglobin spectroscopy to look for methaemoglobinaemia, sulfhaemoglobinaemia.

 - Digital subtraction angiography to rule out acute arterial occlusion.

 - Duplex Doppler or venography to find acute venous occlusion.

 Cyanosis is a sign or manifestation of an underlying cause.
 So the underlying cause should be treated.
 Oxygen for patients in hypoxia is indicated.

 - Martin L, Khalil H. How much reduced hemoglobin is necessary to generate central cyanosis?.
 Chest.
 1990 Jan.
 97(1):182-5.

 - Bradberry SM.
 Occupational methaemoglobinaemia.
 Mechanisms of production, features, diagnosis and management including the use of methylene blue.
 Toxicol Rev. 2003.
 22(1):13-27.